Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>
 </br>

-So far our Fiori app performed retreiving line items in multiple level and deleted record
+So far our Fiori app performed retrieving line items in multiple level and deleted record
-</br>  but not performed anuy CREATE or UPDATE operation yet.
+</br>  but not performed any CREATE or UPDATE operation yet.
-</br>  SAP as provided an option to Create and Ppdate and that can be done using Fiori App draft.
+</br>  SAP as provided an option to Create and Update and that can be done using Fiori App draft.

 </br>
 </br>